ansys/ansys-tools-omniverse/exts/ansys.tools.omniverse.core/docs/README.md

-# ANSYS Tools Omniverse Service [ansys.tools.omniverse.service]
+# ANSYS Tools Omniverse Core [ansys.tools.omniverse.core]

 The Omniverse extension provides a dynamic connection between an ANSYS geometry source (e.g. ANSYS EnSight) and an Omniverse instance.
 The connection runs as a standalone service capable of supporting scripted execution utilizing just a kit CLI.
-It can also be launched via PyEnSight and via a simple GUI provided by the [ansys.tools.omniverse.serviceui] kit extension.
+It can also be launched via PyEnSight and via a simple GUI provided by the [ansys.tools.omniverse.dsgui] kit extension.

 For more details on this extension see: